My experience with returning to work after diagnosis & 2 years off

 I've had one day during the first few weeks when I woke up, and had just hit the wall, so I had to take a rest day.
 Other days I'm tired but once I get up and have breakfast and water I'm good to go.
 My boss will usually flag up when she knows It'll be a quiet week or a busy week so I can then plan rest days.
 It's a fine balance and only you will know your body.
 Usually if I've pushed it in the week I make priority for flat-out rest in the weekend, and not feeling guilty about it.
 I feel like I'm constantly adjusting to a new normal at the moment as my body adjusts and I get better.

 I fell into this straight away.
 Trying to keep up with them, watching them work huge hours and still function.
 Feeling guilty about leaving early or because your not feeling great.
 Its a weird thing taking a step back in the work force.
 It's definitely gotten easier over the weeks and being open with my colleagues helps them understand what I'm going through.
 I had to remind myself that I don't have the same body or immune system as them and mine needs a little more tlc.

 There are so many benefits in getting back into work again.
 The best is now I get paid! which is a great feeling.
-Secondly i've overcome another challenge which was a goal I set for myself for this year - so that feels great.
+Secondly I've overcome another challenge which was a goal I set for myself for this year - so that feels great too.

-I'm also really enjoying working again and i'm learning new things everyday.
+I'm also really enjoying it and I'm learning new things everyday.
 My new bosses have been so supportive and understanding as have my colleagues.
 I've talked openly about MS with some of them and they are so helpful and understanding.
 And the reduced level of responsibility and flexible work hours have been fantastic.